 Modern Slavery Acts have been around, in the UK and Australia, for a number of years.
 More recently, the US has stepped up its enforcement activities on forced labor product bans, first with Withhold and Release Orders (WROs) under the US Tariff Act of 1930 (Section 307), prohibiting the imports of goods and merchandise mined, produced or manufactured wholly or in part in any foreign country by forced labor.
 For shipments subject to a WRO, companies can choose to re-export the goods, or submit evidence to the CPB (Customs and Border Protection), demonstrating the products were not made with forced labor.

 And now the EU is taking next steps on what is called a market ban.
 While the EU does not expect to target specific companies or sectors, it will perform an assessment of risk, in order to focus efforts.
 Member States authorities can instigate in-depth investigations based on well-founded suspicions of products made with forced labor.
 When forced labor is confirmed, the products will be withdrawn from the EU market and banned from entering the EU market.
 The company will not be able to re-export the products but instead will be expected to dispose of the goods.

 It is clear that slavery is not a thing of the past.
-Instead, past and currents crises have brought on an increase in forced labor, affecting all countries, sectors, gender and ages.
-As governments are looking at stopping products made with forced labor from ending up within their borders, companies should take steps now by mapping their supply chain and assess it for human rights and forced labor risks.
+Instead, past and current crises have brought on an increase in forced labor, affecting all countries, sectors, gender and ages.
+As governments are looking at stopping products made with forced labor from ending up within their borders, companies should take steps now by increasing transparency through mapping their supply chain and assessing it for human rights and forced labor risks.